tekphreak/ffmpeg-win-batchfile/README.md

 # ffmpeg-win-batchfile

-# this project uses the ffmpeg.exe to manipulate media
+a collection of batch files that use ffmpeg.exe, ffplay.exe, ffprobe.exe to manipulate video and audio media